badfish5150/sniffez/README.md

 Sniffez
 =======

-A simple HTTP sniffer based on Scapy, used as a Honeypot in order to collect data/info oin botnets.
+A simple HTTP sniffer based on Scapy, used as an Honeypot collecting data/info from botnets.

 INSTALL: